 Time resolved SPU studies at CesrTA use witness bunches to measure electron cloud dynamics.
-Witness bunch measurements use two position bunches, the first starts the EC growth and the second excites the bunch to be measured by the SPU.
-Using different spacings the dynamics of the code can be studied.
+Witness bunch measurements use two positron bunches, the first starts the EC growth and the second excites the bunch to be measured by the SPU.
+Using different spacings the dynamics of the cloud can be studied.
 The SPU data shown in Figs. 3 and 6 use this method of data acquisition.
-The first flux of electrons at 14 ns is created by photoelectrons generated on the bottom of the chamber walls.
+The electron signal prior to 14 ns is created by photoelectrons generated on the bottom of the chamber walls.
 The photon flux required to reproduce this part of the SPU data will be discussed in this paper, focusing on radiation from a 5.3 GeV positron beam.

 Figure 1: An example of the reflectivity of photons on a specified surface.
-Data was taken from the Berkeley Center for X-Ray Optics [4] and Daphne [6].
+Data was taken from the Berkeley Center for X-Ray Optics [4] and Daphne [7].
 Plot courtesy of G. Dugan.